GU-Student-Projects/CPSC122/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU License.
 See the **LICENSE** file for details.

 ## Credits